MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-customizable-managed-self-service-bi.md

 ### Semantic model discovery

-The [OneLake data hub](../connect-data/service-data-hub.md) helps report creators find, explore, and use semantic models across the organization.
+The [OneLake catalog](/fabric/governance/onelake-catalog) helps report creators find, explore, and use semantic models across the organization.
 In addition to semantic model endorsement, [enabling semantic model discovery](../collaborate-share/service-discovery.md#how-to-mark-a-semantic-model-as-discoverable) is critical for promoting its reuse.
-A discoverable semantic model is visible in the data hub for report creators who are searching for data.
+A discoverable semantic model is visible in the OneLake catalog for report creators who are searching for data.

 > [!NOTE]
 > If a semantic model isn't configured to be discoverable, only Power BI users with Build permission can find it.

 ### Request semantic model access

-A report creator might find a semantic model in the [data hub](../connect-data/service-data-hub.md) that they want to use.
+A report creator might find a semantic model in the [OneLake catalog](/fabric/governance/onelake-catalog) that they want to use.
 If they don't have Build permission for the semantic model, they can request access.
 Depending on the [request access setting](../connect-data/service-datasets-build-permissions.md#configure-how-users-request-build-permission) for the semantic model, an email will be submitted to the semantic model owner or custom instructions will be presented to the person who is requesting access.

 ### Publish to separate workspaces